 (2014) Grace Jauristo, School of Biomedical Sciences, UQ

 (2014) Adrian Malisano, School of Biomedical Sciences, UQ

 (2017), Cruise Speck, School of Biological Sciences, UQ (50% supervision)

 (2016), Sam Belina, School of Biomedical Sciences, UQ (25% supervision)

 (2015) Philippa Champerlain, School of Biological Sciences, UQ

 (2015) Christina Quah School of Agricultural and Food Sciences, UQ

-2017-2020 Hyab Mehari Abraha The effect if mandibular fixations on bone mechanics during chewing (Co-supervision with Callum Ross (University of Chicago), Andrea Taylor (Touro University, California) and Associate Advisor Kylie Tucker (UQ)
+2017-2020 Hyab Mehari Abraha The effect if mandibular fixations on bone mechanics during chewing (Co-supervision with Callum Ross (University of Chicago), Andrea Taylor (Touro University, California and Dr. Vera Weisbecker (UQ))

 2015-2018 Tianyi Feng Spermatogenesis and Sperm Assessment in the Australian Giant TIger Prawn, Penaeus monodon (Fabricius, 1798) (C0-supervision with Steve Johnston, School of Agriculture and Food Sciences, UQ.